 2.6 Subject to Standing Order 9, the Chair will invite public participation by any person who has given prior notice in accordance with 2.4 and 2.5 (above).
-The order for speaking shall be as set out in this clause and only one speaker shall be permitted in each category (a) and (b).
-Each speaker may address the meeting for up to 3 minutes, or such longer period as the Chair in his/her absolute discretion may permit.
+The order for speaking shall be as set out in this clause and only one speaker shall be permitted in each category (A) and (B).
+Each speaker may address the meeting for up to 3 minutes, or such longer period as the Chair in their absolute discretion may permit.